hsemple/pythongis_tutorials/docs/source/terrain_analysis.rst

 **Generate Curvature Maps Using Arcpy**

-The two scripts below show how to calculate curvature using ArcPy.
+The first two scripts below show how to calculate curvature using ArcPy.
+The third script shows how to compute profile with the richdem library.

 1. Curvature Example 1.
 Use in ArcGIS Python Window